awsdocs/amazon-redshift-developer-guide/doc_source/r_Character_types.md

 ## TEXT and BPCHAR types<a name="r_Character_types-text-and-bpchar-types"></a>

-You can create an Amazon Redshift table with a TEXT column, but it is converted to a VARCHAR\(256\) column that accepts variable\-length values with a maximum of 256 characters\.
+You can create an Amazon Redshift table with a TEXT column, but it is converted to a VARCHAR\(256\) column that accepts variable\-length values with a maximum of 256 bytes\.

 You can create an Amazon Redshift column with a BPCHAR \(blank\-padded character\) type, which Amazon Redshift converts to a fixed\-length CHAR\(256\) column\.